braintree/braintree_php/README.md

 }
 ```

-Both PSR-0 and PSR-4 namespacing are supported.
-If you are using composer with `--classmap-authoritative` or
+## Namespacing

-`--optimize-autoloader` enabled, you'll have to reference classes using PSR-4 namespacing:
+As of major version 5.x.x, only PSR-4 namespacing is supported.
+This means you'll have to reference classes using PSR-4 namespacing:

 ```php
 $gateway = new Braintree\Gateway([